-Raw signal data
+Raw signal data¶

-1965 words Estimated reading time 8 minutes
+2428 words Estimated reading time 10 minutes

 The raw signal data doesn't contain any information about lightning, only signals with timestamps received by the stations.
 This data can be used to compute lightning locations by using TOA methods.

-Getting the data
+Getting the data¶

-Data structure
+Data structure¶

 The detectors send their data records in plain text to the receiving server.
+The data records consist of lines that begin with control words followed by further information.
+There are no blank lines.

 Encryption